dgzlopes/pulpocon/README.md

 The step will fail if thresholds are not met.
 You can test this quickly by replacing the threshold target with a tiny value, e.g., 1 instead of 5000, and triggering a new CI run.

 As you can see, running k6 in CI is quite straightforward.
-If you you want a more extensive example, you can check [this blog post](https://k6.io/blog/load-testing-using-github-actions/) that goes much more in depth.
+If you want a more extensive example, you can check [this blog post](https://k6.io/blog/load-testing-using-github-actions/) which goes much more in-depth.

 ### b.
 Other CI providers